Undistraction/gitbook/prototype.md

 The`__proto__`attribute of a Function points to ???

-The`__proto__`attribute of an instance points to the constructor function that created it.
+The`__proto__`attribute of an instance points to the object stored in the `prototype` attribute of the constructor function that created it.

 ## Function's prototype attribute

-Function's `prototype` attribute is freely accessible using `Function.prototype`, and stores the methods used by the constructor function when constructing instances.
-When an instance is created from a constructor function, the instance's `__proto__`object is set to the Constructor function's `prototype` attribute.
+A function has its own `prototype` attribute.
+Constructor functions therefore also have this attribute.
+However the objects that they construct do not, not being Functions.

+The `prototype` attribute stores an object.
+This object has the following attributes:

+1. `constructor` This is a reference back to the constructor function.
+2. `__proto__` This is a reference to the prototype object of the constructor function itself.

+3. Any other attributes

+## Relationship between `__proto__` and Functions' prototype attribute

+When a constructor function creates an instance, it sets the instance's `__proto__` attribute to its own prototype attribute.